-OpenAPC shares its list of all users open to all here: https://treemaps.openapc.net/ Once you visit this page, you can navigate through the Treemaps (visualizations) of the organization of your interest.
+OpenAPC shares its list of all users open to all.
+You can find more information on the DFG funding programme on Open Access Publishing report.
+Once you visit the OpenAPC service page, you can navigate through the Treemaps (visualizations) of the organization of your interest.

 OpenAPC is welcoming the latest three universities that trusted it to monitor and visualize their costs on Open Access publishing.
 These are:

 All universities have received feedback on their “cost data” and overviews about “Fees paid per publisher”, “Average costs per year”, and “Average costs per publisher”.